 If I suspect that a case may go the distance, I work with my client to prepare for trial on day one.
 As a criminal defense attorney, I immerse myself in the discovery and then sit down with my client to investigate every angle to advocate for a possible resolution, exploring both equitable and legal arguments.
 I personally meet with all witnesses, known and unknown to the prosecuting attorney, and prepare my client for direct examination and to withstand cross-examination by the prosecuting attorney.

 What advice do you frequently give your clients?

 Relax.
 It is understandable to be stressed or anxious after an arrest, injury, or loss.
 I am available day or night to talk about your concerns and will do my best to achieve a favorable result for you.

 What is the most rewarding part of your job?

 The satisfaction of my client.
-One of my mentors during law school once stated that people attend law school for one of three reasons: (1) the money, (2) the knowledge, or (3) the client.
+A mentor of mine during law school stated that people attend law school for one of three reasons: (1) the money, (2) the knowledge, or (3) the client.
 For me, this job is about the client.
 This job is about service.
 It's about the handshake.
 The hug.
 The sigh of relief.
 It's knowing that there is nothing more I could do to earn my client’s trust and respect.
 I love my job.